Driving The Ring Of Kerry: Everything You Need To Know!

 • Bring some decent photography gear: When packing for Ireland, be sure to include a decent camera, or even a drone, to hep you capture the most stunning shots of this incredible drive.

 • Be wary of the season: If you’re wondering when is the best time to go driving the Ring of Kerry, well I would say June/early July.
 This is when we visited and the weather was great and it wasn’t busy on the route.
-We seen 1 or 2 other coaches the whole time and that was it!
+We saw 1 or 2 other coaches the whole time and that was it!
 If you go out of season in the winter, there is a good chance roads will be closed due to bad weather, so I’m not sure whether I’d risk it.
 But the shoulder season months of June and September still bring a good chance of decent weather!

 • Fuel up before you go round: There are places to fuel up whilst driving the Ring of Kerry, but actually the prices are higher and I think this has something to do with tourism.
 It’s not a massive difference, but if you’d like to save some extra euros, then fuel before you go!